mjordan/larkm/README.md

 * "allowed_shoulders", a list of shoulders that are allowed in new ARKs provided by clients).
 If your default shoulder is the only one currently used by your NAAN, provide an empty list for "allowed_shoulders" (e.g. `[]`).
 * "committment_statement", a mapping from shoulders to text expressing your institution's committment to maintaining the ARKs.
 * "sqlite_db_path": absolute or relative (to larkm.py) path to larkm's sqlite3 database file.
+* "resolver_hosts": definition of the resolvers to include in the `urls` list returned to clients.
+See below for more information.
 * "trusted_ips": list of client IP addresses that can create, update, and delete ARKs; leave empty to no restrict access to these functions (e.g. during testing).

 ```json